niiknow/vue-datatables-net/README.md

 This library is a Vue 2 wrapper for [jQuery DataTables](https://datatables.net/).
 It's a tiny wrapper that doesn't include anything, not even the datatables.net core library.

 ## Development
-This library uses the NodeJS library `laravel-mix` to simplify build and packaging.
+`laravel-mix` is use to simplify build and packaging.

 Requirement: Install NodeJS, NPM